Data indicate omicron is milder, better at evading vaccines

 JOHANNESBURG (AP) — The omicron variant appears to cause less severe disease than previous versions of the coronavirus, and the Pfizer vaccine seems to offer less defense against infection from it but still good protection from hospitalization, according to an analysis of data from South Africa, where the new variant is driving a surge in infections.

-While the findings released Tuesday are preliminary and have not been peer-reviewed — the gold standard in scientific research — they line up with other early data about omicron’s behavior, including that it seems to be more easily transmitted.
+The findings released Tuesday are preliminary and have not been peer-reviewed — the gold standard in scientific research — but they line up with other early data about omicron’s behavior, including that it seems to be more easily transmitted.

+Still, some experts cautioned that it’s too soon to draw conclusions about the outcomes from omicron since the variant is still quite new and hospitalizations can lag weeks behind infections.

-A two-dose Pfizer-BioNTech vaccination appeared to provide just 33% protection against infection during South Africa’s current omicron wave, but 70% protection against hospitalization, according to the analysis conducted by Discovery Health, South Africa’s largest private health insurer, and the South African Medical Research Council.
+According to an analysis conducted by Discovery Health, South Africa’s largest private health insurer, and the South African Medical Research Council, a two-dose Pfizer-BioNTech vaccination appeared to provide just 33% protection against infection during South Africa’s current omicron-fueled wave, but 70% protection against hospitalization.

+The study did not look at booster shots, which are not yet prevalent in South Africa but which data from elsewhere has indicated improves protection.

+The analysis in South Africa was based on examining more than 211,000 COVID-19 test results that date from Sept.
+1 to Dec.
+7 — 41% of which were for adults who had received two doses of the Pfizer vaccine, which is the most commonly used one in South Africa.

+The study split the samples up into two periods: those taken before Oct.
+31, when omicron was likely not very prevalent in South Africa, and those from after Nov.
+15 when it was gaining ground.
+The latter group was used as a proxy for measuring the effects of the omicron variant.

-The data were gathered from Nov.
-15 to Dec.
-7, during which time omicron was first spotted by scientists in South Africa and Botswana, and may change as time passes.
-Experts now say that omicron accounts for more than 90% of all new infections in South Africa, according to Discovery Health chief executive Dr. Ryan Noach.
+Experts now say that omicron accounts for more than 90% of all new infections in South Africa, according to Discovery Health chief executive Dr. Ryan Noach, and it is also picking up steam in other countries.

-Researchers around the world are rushing to figure out what omicron will mean for the coronavirus pandemic now well into its second year.
-More information came Tuesday from Pfizer, which announced that its experimental pill to treat COVID-19 — separate from it its vaccine — appears effective against the new variant.
+Researchers around the world are rushing to figure out what the variant will mean for the coronavirus pandemic now well into its second year.
+More information came Tuesday from Pfizer, which announced that its experimental pill to treat COVID-19 — separate from it its vaccine — appears effective against omicron.

-The company also said full results of its 2,250-person study confirmed the pill’s promising early results against the virus: The drug reduced combined hospitalizations and deaths by about 89% among high-risk adults when taken shortly after initial virus symptoms.
-Separate laboratory testing shows the drug retains its potency against the omicron variant.

 “The omicron-driven fourth wave has a significantly steeper trajectory of new infections relative to prior waves.
 National data show an exponential increase in both new infections and test positivity rates during the first three weeks of this wave, indicating a highly transmissible variant with rapid community spread of infection,” Noach said.

-Although case numbers are rising, hospitalizations are not increasing at the same rate, leading the scientists to report that the risk of hospitalization from omicron is lower than delta or earlier variants.
-Hospital admissions for adults diagnosed with COVID-19 are 29% lower compared to the wave that South Africa experienced in mid-2020, after adjusting for vaccination status, according to the analysis.
+Although case numbers are rising, hospital admissions for adults diagnosed with COVID-19 are 29% lower compared to the wave that South Africa experienced in mid-2020, after adjusting for vaccination status, according to the analysis.

-The researchers say it’s encouraging that the study shows that people fully vaccinated with Pfizer have 70% protection against hospital admission during the omicron surge.
-That’s still a drop from the 93% protection seen in South Africa’s delta-driven wave.
+In addition, the study showed that people fully vaccinated with Pfizer had 70% protection against hospital admission during the omicron surge.
+That’s a drop from the 93% protection seen in South Africa’s delta-driven wave.

-The study shows that significant protection against hospital admission even among older age groups, with 67% in people aged 60 to 69 and 60% for people aged 70 to 79.
+The study indicated significant protection against hospital admission even among older age groups, with 67% in people aged 60 to 69 and 60% for people aged 70 to 79.

-The analysis was based on examining more than 211,000 positive COVID-19 test results, 41% of which were for adults who had received two doses of the Pfizer vaccine.
-About 78,000 of the positive results were attributed to omicron infections.
+But some say there’s still not enough data to draw broad conclusions about hospitalizations and the severity of disease caused by omicron.

+“Their analyses covers just three weeks of data.
+Thus, it is important to avoid inferring too much right now,” Dr. Michael Head, Senior Research Fellow in Global Health, University of Southampton, wrote of the study.

 The South African analysis supports an earlier assessment by U.K. authorities.

-Note: This story has been updated to correct the time period that the samples were from.
-They dated from Sept.
-1 to Dec.
-7, not Nov.
-15 to Dec.
-7. It also corrects that not all of the samples were positive, as a news release from Discovery initially said.